ipat/MusicTube/README.md

 ###Running MusicTube
-Using <code>node app</code> to run the program but if your platform has a limited memory I suggest to run using <code>node --max-old-space-size=128 app.js</code> and  128 is the number of memory that node will start a gabage collector to clean old memory.
+Using <code>node app</code> to run the program but if your platform has a limited memory I suggest to run using <code>node --max-old-space-size=128 app.js</code> which 128 is the number of memory that node will start a gabage collector to clean old memory.

+###Run program forever
+To run MusicTube forever you can install forever package using <code>npm -g install forever</code>.
+Running program uses command <code>forever start app.js</code> or <code>forever start --max-old-space-size=128 app.js</code> .

 ###Other
 To pull the MusicTube if you have a conflict you can use "Use theirs" by